iamrishab/DB-tf/README.md

     # only support 'resnet_v1_50' and 'resnet_v1_18'
     cfg.BACKBONE = 'resnet_v1_50'
+    # if you want to train aspp network, it should be True
+    cfg.ASPP_LAYER = False
     cfg.TRAIN.VIS_GPU = '5,6' # single gpu -> '0'

 #### 3. Save train logs and models.